axeolotl69/stalactite/content/notes/psych/key studies.md

 - sampling bias due to male population, difficult to generalise results

 ## HM: MILNER 1966
-#rmofcognitiveapproach #localisationoffunction #multistoremodelofmemory #biologicalapproach #cognitiveapproach
+#rmofcognitiveapproach #localisationoffunction #multistoremodelofmemory #biologicalapproach #cognitiveapproach #techniquestostudythebrain
 **aim:** to better understand the effects that the surgery had on HM **procedure:**
 - longitudinal case study, HM had a surgery which removed tissue from medial temporal lobe (including hippocampus)